Indie Film Hustle’s Top 10 Screenwriting Podcasts

 So how marketable is your film idea or screenplay?
 I know so many screenwriters and filmmakers who spend months and sometimes years on an idea that is cool to just themselves.
 Paul Castro, the writer of the Warner Brothers feature film August Rush (Starring Robin Williams) shares with us his thoughts on how to test and find marketable ideas.
 Take a listen to this remarkable screenwriting podcast.

-If you’re interest in downloading his course click here: The MILLION DOLLAR BUSINESS OF SCREEN WRITING
+If you’re interested in downloading Paul’s course click here: The MILLION DOLLAR BUSINESS OF SCREEN WRITING

 Here is a list of films I mention and discuss in detail in the screenwriting podcast: